Skip to content

 Take a parents' weekend.

-Getting an evening away from the kids can be difficult, and a weekend might seem impossible, but it doesn’t have to be that way.
-You’re holding a refund check from the IRS, and it might be enough to ship the kids off to grandma and grandpa’s house or pay for a couple of nights at a hotel in a nearby city.
-If you haven’t tried it yet, Airbnb has made it easier than ever to find a great rate on a place to stay, even at the last minute.
+Getting an evening away from the kids can be difficult, and a weekend might seem impossible, but it doesn't have to be that way.
+You're holding a refund check from the IRS, and it might be enough to ship the kids off to Grandma and Grandpa's house or pay for a couple of nights at a hotel in a nearby city.
+If you haven't tried it yet, Airbnb has made it easier than ever to find a great rate on a place to stay, even at the last minute.

 Guys, you get bonus points if you take her somewhere for Valentine's Day; dinner and a show might be lame at home, but it can be romantic in another city.
 When was the last time she got to wear her favorite dress or jewelry?

-A parents’ weekend is a great way to invest in your future, even if it doesn’t seem like it.
-Study after study says Americans don’t take a vacation like the rest of the world.
+A parents' weekend is a great way to invest in your future, even if it doesn't seem like it.
+Study after study says Americans don't take vacations like the rest of the world.
 And those who do tend to be more productive.
 Watch how much more smoothly everything goes at work when you get back.

 Encourage a gifted child.